 The Wheel of Life Assessment

 By completing the wheel of life assessment before we can change anything, we get to see things clearly.
-The Wheel of Life gives you a “bird’s-eye view” of your life as it is today — so you can spot patterns, imbalances, and possibilities for real growth.
+The Wheel of Life assessment gives you a “bird’s-eye view” (a map) of your life as it is today, so you can spot patterns, imbalances, and possibilities for real growth.

-You will notice that the new life midlife wheel of life I have created uses the chakras as a base.
-This bridges Western self-development with Eastern philosophy.
-I have done this becasue when you look at the energy themes between the two concepts, they align surprisingly well.
+You will notice that the New Life Midlife Wheel uses the chakras as a base.
+I have done this becasue it bridges Western self-development with Eastern philosophy, and when you look at the energy themes between the two concepts, they align surprisingly well.

 The Alignment Map